How to Prepare for Baby’s Photoshoot

 - Ironing – If you iron, iron the night before and then hang the clothes for your shoot.
 If you’re wearing something that wrinkles easily, don’t wear it in the car on the way to the shoot – just change at the location.

 - Shoes – Ladies can’t go wrong in heels or wedges.
-Men, clean’em up!
-Dress shoes are best[or boots down here in Texas], but as with most things, let your momma or your wife decide.
+Men, clean ’em up!
+Dress shoes are best, but as with most things, let your momma or your wife decide.

 For more related articles read our other posts: